m-a-d-n-e-s-s/madness/INSTALL.md

 ## Introduction

-Linux and MacOS are supported with x86, Arm64, and IBM power cpus.
+Linux and MacOS are supported with x86, Arm64, and IBM Power processors.
 GPUs are not yet utilized.

 MADNESS uses CMake to configure the build.
 Assuming that necessary prerequisites (below) are installed on your system in default locations and the source has been downloaded into the directory `/path/to/madness/source`, you can make a directory (outside the source tree) to build in and configure the build as follows
 ```